wael-suleiman-UdeS/Time-Free-inverse-kinematics/README.md

 # Algorithm Testing Repository
-This Repository is accompanying the paper "On Inverse Kinematics Solving: Space-Time Decoupling".
+This repository is accompanying the paper "On Inverse Kinematics Solving: Space-Time Decoupling".
 It contains various algorithms and a script to test them.

 The code can be used for benchmarking or educational purposes.
 More case studies to be added later on.